-- 3. Route and connect an appropriately sized DC positive wire (marked red) from the inverter's positive DC terminal (Figure 1-3; Item 14) to one end of the fuse/disconnect assembly (or circuit breaker). - 4.
-Connect a short wire (same rating as the DC wires) to the other side of the DC circuit breaker (or one end of the fuse/disconnect assembly) and the other end of that short wire to the positive terminal of the battery bank (see Figure 2-1 for reference).
+- 3. Route and connect an appropriately sized DC positive wire (marked red) from the inverter's positive DC terminal (Figure 1-3; Item 13) to one end of the DC circuit breaker. - 4.
+Connect a short wire (same rating as the DC wires) to the other end of the DC circuit breaker, and then route and connect that wire to the positive terminal of the battery bank.
 This is essential to ensure even discharging across the entire battery bank. - 5.
-Ensure the DC wire connections (on the batteries, inverter, and DC circuit breaker/fuse) are flush on the surface of the DC terminals, and all hardware used to hold these connections are stacked correctly (see Figures 2-4 and 2-5).
-Verify all DC connections on the inverter are torqued correctly (see Table 2-1), and the total cable distance from the inverter to the battery is within the requirement of Section 2.4.1 (DC Wire Sizing). - 6.
+Ensure the DC wire connections (to the batteries, inverter, and DC circuit breaker) are flush on the surface of the DC terminals, and all hardware used to hold these connections are stacked correctly (per Figures 2-5 and 2-6).
+Verify all DC connections on the inverter are torqued correctly (Table 2-1), and the total cable distance from the inverter to the battery is within the requirement of Section 2.4.1. - 6.
 Once the DC connections are completely wired and tested, coat the terminals with an approved anti-oxidizing spray. - 7.
-If the batteries are in an enclosure, perform a final check of the connections to the battery terminals, then close and secure the battery enclosure. - 8.
+If batteries are in an enclosure, perform a final check of the connections to the battery terminals, then close and secure the battery enclosure. - 8.
 Route an appropriately sized DC ground wire (see Table 2-2) from the inverter's DC chassis ground connection to a dedicated system ground. - 9.
-Once the entire installation is complete and all connections verified, close the fuse disconnect (or circuit breaker) to provide power to the inverter.
+Once the installation is complete and all connections verified, close the fuse disconnect (or circuit breaker) to provide power to the inverter.